 Building a raised bed is the recommended method for installing a FarmBot.
 In these instructions we show you how to build a simple but sturdy raised bed suited for FarmBot Genesis.
 This design will fit into most yards, look great, and last a lifetime.

-- Reinforced Prevent bowing of your bed and your tracks by reinforcing the bed walls every 1.5m with a 4x4 post buried in the ground.
+- Prevent bowing and warping of your bed and your tracks by reinforcing the bed walls every 1.5m with a sturdy post buried in the ground.

-- Hefty Heavy duty (1.5 to 4 inch) walls will last a lifetime and resist bowing under soil expansion pressures.
+- Use heavy duty (1.5 to 4 inch thick) walls so that your bed will last a lifetime and resist bowing under soil expansion pressures.

-- Filled to the brim Fill your bed with rich, soft soil and compost.
+- Fill your bed to the brim with rich, soft soil and compost.
 Leave out rocks and branches.